gavinhoward/bc/README.md

 ## Locales

 Currently, this `bc` only has support for English (and US English) locales.
-Patches are welcome for translations; use the existing files in `locales/` as a starting point.
+Patches are welcome for translations; use the existing `*.msg` files in `locales/` as a starting point.

+When submitting a translations, you need to run `make catalogs` before committing; this will generate `*.cat` files for all of the translations.

 ## Other Projects